sybrew/the-seo-framework/readme.txt

 	-> We can then use these inputs for the knowledge graph more easily, and extract the handle from the URI for Twitter Card.

 TODO use the word "robust" and "lightweight" and "unbranded" in our intro?

-TODO test if the deprecation notice emitter is still accurate?

 For the filter, we should promote using: add_filter(